Aldo-2077/Cybersecurity-Projects/Wireshark/2023-11-16/README.md

 ![](./pngs/2023-03-02-20-40-53.png)

-- The website *24corp-shop.com* is embedded on the landing page of *www.ciniholland.nl*
+- The website *24corp-shop.com* is embedded on the landing page of *ciniholland.nl*

 - The user on device 172.16.165.165 must have clicked this malicious URL on the ciniholland site and did not realize that it downloaded malicious content in the background.